bigwiv/Biopython-cn/chr14.rst

     T:   0.18   0.29   0.07   0.84   0.40
     <BLANKLINE>

-14.3??Position-Specific Scoring Matrices
+14.3  Position-Specific Scoring Matrices
 ----------------------------------------

-Using the background distribution and PWM with pseudo-counts added, it¡¯s easy to compute the log-odds ratios, telling us what are the log odds of a particular symbol to be coming from a motif against the background.
+Using the background distribution and PWM with pseudo-counts added, itâ€™s easy to compute the log-odds ratios, telling us what are the log odds of a particular symbol to be coming from a motif against the background.
 We can use the ``.log_odds()`` method on the position-weight matrix: